4 Reminders For Anxious,Depressed Creatives

 Sure, only you can feel exactly what you’re feeling.
 But if you take the time to open yourself up to others, you will find that for every pain you endure, there’s someone else out there fighting a similar battle.
 With that said, allowing for a sense of community around our pain is what helps anxious/depressed creatives become so damn successful.

 As humans we yearn for a sense of community.
-So whether it be through an art exhibit or a book about your experience, “your people” (the ones also affected by struggle), will find your work, and be grateful for it.
+So whether it be through an art exhibit or a meaningful quote about your experience, “your people” (the ones also affected by struggle), will find your work, and be grateful for it.

 Sometimes You’ve Got To Turn Your Pain Into Your Purpose.